dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 Kestrel's features include:

 * **Cross-platform:** Kestrel is a cross-platform web server that runs on Windows, Linux, and macOS.
-Developers can choose their preferred operating system for hosting ASP.NET Core apps.
 * **High performance:** Kestrel is optimized to handle a large number of concurrent connections efficiently.
-It's ideal for building high-performance web apps and APIs.
-* **Lightweight:** Kestrel has a small footprint.
-It's optimized for running in resource-constrained environments, such as containers and edge devices.
+* **Lightweight:** Optimized for running in resource-constrained environments, such as containers and edge devices.
-* **Security hardened:** Kestrel is hardened against web server vulnerabilities and supports HTTPS.
+* **Security hardened:** Kestrel supports HTTPS and is hardened against web server vulnerabilities.
 * **Wide protocol support:** Kestrel supports common web protocols, including:
   * HTTP/1.1, [HTTP/2](xref:fundamentals/servers/kestrel/http2) and [HTTP/3](xref:fundamentals/servers/kestrel/http3)
   * [WebSockets](xref:fundamentals/websockets)